Oryzias luzonensis

 Oryzias luzonensis is a species of fish in the family Adrianichthyidae.
 It is endemic to north Luzon in the Philippines, and it is difficult to keep in an aquarium.
 It is overall grayish with a yellow tinge above.

-Environment

 Oryzias luzonensis is found in a freshwater environment within a benthopelagic depth range.
 This species is native to a tropical environment.

 Size

 Oryzias luzonensis can reach a maximum length of about 4 cm.

 Distribution

 Oryzias luzonensis lives in the northern part of Luzon, the Philippines.

 Biology

 Oryzias luzonensis is recorded to be a non-migratory species.
 It is a non-annual breeder.